zmmbreeze/OneTask/README.md

     });

     NOTE: if the result of task is null, it means task is not ready.
 It's not a right result, don't use it;

+#License
+MIT.
+Be pleasure to fork and modify it.